-SSP’s origin was in the reconstruction and rehabilitation of Latur in Maharashtra after the natural disaster in 1993.
+SSP’s origin can be traced to the reconstruction and rehabilitation after the massive disaster in 1993.
 It provided a number of significant lessons that have since been applied to develop a model for disaster management and reconstruction across the country and abroad.